blinds52/odata/minutes/odata-meeting-20_on-20130110-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-71
-: "Improve addition and subtraction Arithmetic Operators to handle time-related data types" [component: OData URL Conventions] is **Proposed as amended in the motion**.
+: "Improve addition and subtraction Arithmetic Operators to handle time-related data types" [component: OData URL Conventions] is **Proposed as amended in the motion text**.

 ###5.3 Issues in Proposed state (carried over from Dec 6, 2012 TC meeting)